Clearwater Probate Attorneys

 Clearwater & St. Petersburg Probate Attorneys

-What Is Probate & How Does It Work in Florida?
+What Is Probate & How Does It Work in Central Florida?

 Probate is the process of authenticating a decedent’s will, creating an inventory of their assets, paying off their remaining debts/taxes, and distributing those assets to any heirs.
 It is overseen in probate court and can take several months depending on the size and complexity of the estate.